-I am a Lecturer in Substance Use in the Faculty of Social Sciences and Deputy Director of the Salvation Army Centre for Addiction Services and Research (SACASR).
+I am a Lecturer in Substance Use in the Faculty of Social Sciences and Co-Director of the Salvation Army Centre for Addiction Services and Research (SACASR).
 My research interests include substance use, vulnerable populations, health inequalities, harm reduction and qualitative methodology.
 Prior to joining the University of Stirling I completed a PhD at Edinburgh Napier University.
 My PhD research looked at substance use communication between looked after young people and their formal carers.

 An international and intersectional dialogue on how to reduce harm and promote wellbeing amongst people who have housing, health and substance use challenges: A series of knowledge exchange events Scottish Universities Insight Institute